Mich404Teapod/Epiost-os/README.md

 <details><summary>important !<i>expand</i></summary>
   **how to make this ?**:
     do not modify README.md
-    edit main/main.c
+    <br>edit main/main.c
-    add a new files in "latex" folder
+    <br>add a new files .tex in "latex" folder
  </details>
+do not modify other